mrwhiterk/nba_player_stats/planning/readme.md

 The user can have many favorite players.
 The user can have many teams.
 The user can take a group of players from their favorite players list to compile a custom team.
-A team belongs to one user
+A team belongs to one user.

 ## Wireframe